multipathmaster/akslayer/README.md

 ### Ease of Use :
 1. The modular design of AKSlayer allows it to be useful for Engineers, Operations staff, as well as DevOps Engineers.
 2. It is built with flexibility in mind allowing one to run this from the convenience of their laptop/desktop/workstation.
-3. The google chat alerting mechanism means that all Staff members can simultaneously watch the upgrade process together.
+3. The chat alerting mechanism means that all Staff members can simultaneously watch the upgrade process together.
 4. Easier troubleshooting is achieved by marking failed or unsuccessful clusters as such and continuing forward, which means that a Staff member is now freed up to run reconcile or look at the size of the network to make any adjustments while the upgrade process continues with the rest of the clusters.
 5. Bury the headache of doing a 2-3 day upgrade cycle with 6+ staff to done in just a few hours with 1-2 staff.